facebookarchive/caffe2/_docs/faq.md

 In this example, `@rpath` will evaluate to `@loader_path`, which is essentially the location of the library that you ran otool on (see [dyld](https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man1/dyld.1.html)).
 So, in this example, libcaffe2.dylib will look for libgflags.2.2.dylib in the same folder that libcaffe2.dylib is in.

+## The source directory does not contain a CMakeLists.txt file

+You need to run `git submodule update` in the Caffe2 root directory.

 ## No module named caffe2_pybind11_state_gpu

 If you are not building for GPU then ignore this.
 If you are building for GPU, then make sure CUDA was found correctly in the output of the `cmake` command that was run to build Caffe2.

 ## My python kernel keeps crashing when using Jupyter